yjacolin/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 its row.
 One example is performing a search based on an attribute value.
 This concept is used in the following discussion.

-The |checkbox| :guilabel:`Show in Attribute Table` enable a settings to add some actions within the attribute table.
+The |checkbox| :guilabel:`Show in Attribute Table` enables a setting to add some actions within the attribute table.
 A new button appears to trigger actions which are not based on individual features but instead on the whole layer.
 Normally they will perform actions based on all features or the selection.